Debug database applications

 [INSPECTOR] TRACE_LEVEL=3 TRACE_FILENAME=c:\tmp\sqltrace.txt

-The file (sqltrace.txt) will include useful internal information regarding the hooking calls made during recording.
+The file (sqltrace.txt) includes useful internal information regarding the hooking calls made during recording.
 The trace_level is between 1 and 3, with 3 representing the most detailed debug level.
-Note that in VuGen versions 5.02 and higher, you can set the trace level from the user interface.
+You can set the trace level from the user interface.

 You can view information about each stage of code generation, preprocessing and compilation to determine the source of any errors.

 Look at the vuser.log file under the Data folder.
 This file, which contains a log of the code generation phase, is automatically created at the end of every lrd recording (i.e. all database protocols).

 The following is an example of a log file:

 lrd_init: OK lrd_option: OK lrd_option: OK lrd_option: OK Code generation successful lrd_option: OK lrd_end: OK

 If any of the messages are not OK or successful, then a problem occurred during the code generation.